-- The site wide masterplan and development strategy is constrained by the location of existing buildings. - Full retention of the Infirmary will be very disruptive to clinical delivery as it will rely on multiple decants to enable refurbishment. - The historic existing facilities are unsuitable for modern healthcare delivery, particularly given the aspirations for this development as outlined earlier in the document.
+- The site wide masterplan and development strategy is constrained by the location of existing buildings. - Page The site v of existin Full reter rely on m - Full retention of the Infirmary will be very disruptive to clinical delivery as it will rely on multiple decants to enable refurbishment. - The historic existing facilities are unsuitable for modern healthcare delivery, particularly given the aspirations for this development as outlined earlier in the document.
 The types, shapes and location of existing spaces do not align well with the proposed schedule of accommodation for acute facilities. - The position and orientation of the existing Limbert House building makes the Northern development plot less efficient than re-developing a cleared site. - The ability to create a focussed entrance and draw the community to the site is impeded by the layout of the current estate.